-Dry gangrene usually affects the hands and the feet; the tissue becomes bluish then black in color and falls away.
-Wet gangrene involves an infection and includes the formation of pus.
-Some types of gangrene can cause gasses to develop and that may travel inside the body, and which carry toxins and poisons with them.
-They can be fatal if not treated quickly.
+Dry gangrene usually affects the hands and the feet; the tissue becomes bluish, then black, and falls away.
+Wet gangrene involves an infection, and includes the formation of pus.
+Some types of gangrene can cause gasses to develop and then travel inside the body, and which carry toxins and poisons with them.
+These gasses can be fatal if not treated quickly.

 Empty is One Thing, But Toxic and Gassy?

 The quote above is from the April 15, 2013, Watchtower, which referred to “apostates” and their “gangrenous, empty speeches.”
 Apostates, according to Jehovah’s Witnesses, are those who have left the religion, and it’s a term that is most often used for those who speak out against it; people like me would be considered a full-blown apostate.

 The term is used in a derogatory manner, even though the word itself simply refers to someone who “forsakes his religion, cause, or party.”
 According to that definition, Jesus was an apostate, as were all the Jews who converted to Christianity after his death, and everyone who leaves another religion to become one of Jehovah’s Witnesses.

 That term aside, it’s the words “gangrenous” and “empty” that I find particularly noteworthy.
 I don’t mind saying that websites like mine are anything but empty; on this site I try to concentrate on the most horrific of practices and policies, as well as behavior, that is part of the religion of Jehovah’s Witnesses.
 I see nothing “empty” about pointing out how they put pedophiles in positions of authority (this post), shun rape victims for “fornication” based on their own vague “discernment” of her claim of rape (this post and this post), and encourage women to stay with violent, abusive husbands (this post).